duereg/codetype/src/documents/posts/20120710-some-node-js-and-express-js-beginner-help.html.md

 ## The installation commands, explained

-` npm install -g express ` [NPM](http://npmjs.org), or the Node Package Manager, is a tool that comes with node that allows your install node packages quickly and easily from the command line.
-This command installs express, the popular MVC-ish framework for node. `$ express /tmp/foo && cd /tmp/foo` This line of code installs express into /tmp/foo, then changes the directory to /tmp/foo.
+`npm install -g express `
+[NPM](http://npmjs.org), or the Node Package Manager, is a tool that comes with node that allows your install node packages quickly and easily from the command line.
+This command installs express, the popular MVC-ish framework for node.

+`express /tmp/foo && cd /tmp/foo`
+This line of code installs express into /tmp/foo, then changes the directory to /tmp/foo.
 You can also run this command from the folder you want to install express in (just run express from the command line).
-You can also specify some options when you generate your starter app, such as the templating and stylesheet language you want to use. `express -t jade -c stylus` This command tells express you want to install in the current directory, using [Jade](http://jade-lang.com/) as your template language, and [Stylus](http://learnboost.github.com/stylus/) as your stylesheet language. ` $ npm install -d ` This command installs any dependencies that express needs for the instance you have installed.
+You can also specify some options when you generate your starter app, such as the templating and stylesheet language you want to use.

+`express -t jade -c stylus`
+This command tells express you want to install in the current directory, using [Jade](http://jade-lang.com/) as your template language, and [Stylus](http://learnboost.github.com/stylus/) as your stylesheet language.

+`npm install -d `
+This command installs any dependencies that express needs for the instance you have installed.
 Express has a couple js packages that it needs to run, so this command goes and downloads the latest version of these dependencies.

 ## What "Generate An App" Gives You